irusri/geniesys/docs/administration/installation.md

 =====================

-## Installing GenIECMS on a Mac
+## Installing GenIECMS on a MAMP

-Most Mac users will probably try GenIECMS with MAMP.
+Most Mac users will probably try GenIECMS with MAMP/LAMP.

 [![](https://github.com/irusri/GenIECMS/blob/master/docs/images/mamp.png?raw=true )](http://www.mamp.info/en/downloads/)

-**Installing MAMP**

 Installing MAMP is just a matter of downloading the app from the MAMP website and running the installer.
 It will install a MAMP app in your Applications folder.